The 24 Best Supplements for Your Penis

-This African tree bark extract sends blood flow to the genitals, says herbalist Ed Smith, a founding member of the American Herbalists Guild, who adds a warning that yohimbe can cause nervousness and raise already-existing high blood pressure (so avoid taking it if you have heart or kidney disease), and can also negatively interact with antidepressants.
+This African tree bark extract sends blood flow to the genitals, said herbalist Ed Smith, a founding member of the American Herbalists Guild, who adds a warning that Yohimbe can cause nervousness and raise already-existing high blood pressure (so avoid taking it if you have heart or kidney disease), and can also negatively interact with antidepressants.

 US RDA: 16 mg

-When it comes to maintaining your libido, the B vitamins, found in beef, liver and fish, are all your wingmen, but niacin (a.k.a.
+When it comes to maintaining your libido, the B vitamins, found in beef, liver, and fish, are all your wingmen, but niacin (a.k.a.
 Vitamin B3) is especially helpful.
-In a study published in the Journal of Sexual Health, men suffering from impotence who took a niacin supplement reported a significant improvement in their bedroom performance than men who took a placebo.
-Stock up on these 10 Best Foods to Eat for Niacin!
+In a study published in the Journal of Sexual Medicine, men suffering from impotence who took a niacin supplement reported a significant improvement in their bedroom performance than men who took a placebo.
+Stock up on these best foods to eat for niacin!

 US RDA: 15 mg

 Vitamin E has been found to improve circulation, boost testosterone, and has been associated with increased libido in animal studies.
 You can find it at high levels naturally in spinach, almonds, avocado, and fish.

 The substance that gives hot peppers their kick can also give you some kick in the pants: Studies have associated the natural chemical with increased testosterone levels.
 In animal studies, capsaicin has also shown to increase the size of sex organs, while simultaneously decreasing belly fat.
 A 2014 study from France also found that men who ate more spicy food had higher testosterone levels than those who ate less.
 You can consume capsaicin via peppers, chili powder or a cayenne supplement.